lovehifi/tidal-raudio/README.md

 > systemctl restart tc

 >
-You may not need to install Docker for this version (32 bit).

 >
 This version is not compatible with 64-bit OS.
 To run it on a 64-bit OS, you need to use Tidal Connect Docker at here: